alexmacarthur/striff/README.md

 }
 ```

-### Strings w/ Duplicate Characters
+### Strings w/ Duplicate, Consecutive Characters

-Handling strings with duplicate, consecutive characters removed is a little weird.
 For strings whose characters were changed at the _end_, the indices will be grouped together at the end of the string.

 #### Input